 Strangers on court

 Your guests are welcome but each individual guest may come no more than four times in the year.
-You are responsible for paying your guests’ fees (£5 for an adult and £3 for an under-18 guest).
-There are envelopes in the Pavilion to make payment easy and these should be posted at the Indoor Centre.
+You are responsible for paying your guests’ fees (£5 a time).
+Guest fees should be paid by transfer to the club bank account: Canterbury Tennis Club 30-64-57 57408360 or there are envelopes in the Pavilion and these should be posted at the Indoor Centre.
 Please do not leave money, or other valuables, in the Pavilion.